 This post may contain affiliate links. they cost you nothing but we make a small commission.

 We stayed in Vietnam for a month as part of our year-long round the world backpacking trip and absolutely loved it.
-That is, after we had become wise to a few of the Vietnamese backhanders.
+That is after we had become wise to a few of the Vietnamese backhanders.
+We travelled by bus from Hanoi to Mai Chau and then made our way down the country.

 And then to Vietnam.

-We were conned on our very first day of landing and this continued until we hardened up and got wise to the tricks.
-Here are the scams you need to be one step ahead of.
+We were conned with little cheeky scams from our very first day of landing and this continued until we hardened up and got wise to the tricks.
+Here are a few things you need to be one step ahead of.

 A Vietnam Travel Blog.
 7 Scams To Look Out For.